-Team is established for each region with representatives from the IESO, Hydro One, and respective LDCs of the area.
-During the regional planning process, the Study Team may further divide a region into two or more sub-regions based on electrical characteristics, contiguity and for efficient and effective assessment.
+Hydro One is the lead transmitter in all regions, except the East Lake Superior and North of Moosonee Regions.
+For each regional planning activity at the regional or sub-regional level, a Technical Working Group is established for each region with representatives from the IESO, Hydro One, and respective LDCs of the area.
+During the regional planning process, the Technical Working Group may further divide a region into two or more sub-regions based on electrical characteristics, contiguity and for efficient and effective assessment.